Skip to content

 operator System operations: shell commands, file I/O, skill execution exec_*, fs_*, skill_*

-navigator Web browsing: page navigation, interaction, screenshots browser_*
+navigator Web browsing: bounded search, page navigation, structured extraction, interaction, screenshots browser_*

 vault Security: encryption, secret management, blockchain payments crypto_*, secrets_*, payment_*

-librarian Knowledge: search, RAG, graph traversal, skill management, learning data, proactive knowledge extraction search_*, rag_*, graph_*, save_knowledge, save_learning, learning_*, create_skill, list_skills, import_skill, librarian_*
+librarian Knowledge: search, lightweight web retrieval, RAG, graph traversal, skill management, learning data, proactive knowledge extraction search_*, rag_*, graph_*, save_knowledge, save_learning, learning_*, create_skill, list_skills, import_skill, librarian_*, web_*

 automator Automation: cron scheduling, background tasks, workflow pipelines cron_*, bg_*, workflow_*